MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 Both approaches for hosting the WebView2 control in your app are similar in functionality, but they suit different needs depending on the app requirements.

-#### Windowed hosting: Good for displaying content quickly and easily
+#### Windowed hosting: For displaying content quickly and easily

 "Windowed" means that in your app, an HWND inherits many default properties from the operating system.

 There are instances where you might want to focus on displaying web content as quickly and easily as possible in your app.
 Windowed hosting allows for a solution that quickly displays web content without having to include features for inputs, outputs, and accessibility.

-#### Visual hosting: Good for granular controls
+#### Visual hosting: For more granular control over layout

-Visual hosting allows for (and requires) more granular controls.
+Visual hosting allows for (and requires) more granular control of layout.
 When using this approach, the app needs specific handling of window management and rendering APIs.

 With visual hosting, for example you must choose how when the user resizes the window, how the webview scales in relation to the whole page - for example, if you want the webview to scale twice as much as the app.